Jobs in Finland for Foreigners

 Eligibility Requirements for Each Visa Category

-Eligibility for the Residence Permit for an Employed Person requires a valid job offer from a Finnish employer and proof of adequate financial means.5 times the average gross annual salary in Finland.
-The Specialist Permit requires proof of expertise in a high-demand field and a job offer.
+Eligibility for the Residence Permit for an Employed Person requires: valid job offer from a Finnish employer, proof of adequate financial means (minimum ~β¬1,300/month after tax), position not available to EU/EEA citizens (labour market test), employer has paid taxes and social contributions.
+For the EU Blue Card, applicants need a salary of at least 1.5 times the average Finnish gross salary (~β¬5,741/month in 2026).
+The Specialist Permit requires proof of expertise in a high-demand field and a matching job offer.

 Finland allows for family reunification under most work visa categories, enabling family members to join the primary visa holder.